FUE Hair Transplant in Ann Arbor

-It takes one year to see the full results of a hair transplant.
-Over time, you’ll see the hair from the transplant get thicker and longer.
 After 10 to 12 months, you and your doctor can decide whether you want a second transplant to add more hair, which will require additional hair grafts.

 Hair for a graft is usually taken from the back and sides of your head.
 The number of hair grafts that can be harvested will depend on the density of the hair follicles in that area.
 During a transplant, you don’t want to leave the donor area looking thin or patchy.
 The thickness of your donor hair will determine how full-looking your hair restoration procedure results will be.
 Curly or wavy hair will also make hair implants look thicker.
 If you are light skinned with dark hair, you will need a higher graft count to help hide the color of the scalp.

 The angle of implantation of each graft is very important.
 If the angle of the implanted hair is maximized, you can create a roof shingle effect that covers the scalp with the least amount of hairs.
 This is why certain 2,000 hair graft surgeries from one surgeon look so much fuller and natural than surgeries performed by other surgeons.
 It’s important to keep hair restoration cost in mind when you are looking at what can and cannot be done.
 Typically, patients have about 6,000 lifetime hair grafts that can be harvested from their scalp.
 A typical hair restoration case is 2,000 hair grafts.

 FUE hair transplantation using automated FUE allows for a fast recovery after treatment.
 Activity restrictions are minimal.
 We ask our patients to avoid intense activity for 10 days after treatment.
 Most workplace activities can be resumed in just one to two days.